Cottonseed oil cake futures fall on spot cues

-New Delhi, Apr 8 (PTI) Cottonseed oil cake prices fell by Rs 16.5 to Rs 2,430 per quintal in futures trade Monday on liquidation of holdings by speculators, tracking negative cues from the physical markets.
-Marketmen said traders were offloading their holdings due to availability of ample ready stocks amid subdued demand at the spot market, leading to the fall in cottonseed oil cake prices.
-At the National Commodity and Derivatives Exchange, the cottonseed oil cake to be delivered in May fell by Rs 16.5, or 0.67 per cent, to Rs 2,430 per quintal with an open interest of 99,300 lots.
-Similarly, the cottonseed oil cake to be delivered in June too fell by Rs 14, or 0.57 per cent, to Rs 2,456 per quintal with an open interest of 11,180 lots.
-PTI ADI RVKRVK
+New Delhi, Mar 15 (PTI) Cottonseed oil cake prices fell by Rs 7.5 to Rs 2,132 per quintal in futures trade Friday on liquidation of holdings by speculators depressed by negative trend at the physical market.
+Marketmen said traders were off-loading their holdings in tune with ample ready stock amid subdued demand leading to the downtrend in the cottonseed oil cake prices in futures trade.
+At the National Commodity and Derivatives Exchange platform, cottonseed oil cake delivery for April contracts receded by Rs 7.5, or 0.35 per cent, to Rs 2,132 per quintal, in an open interest of 3,370 lots.
+Similarly, the delivery for May fell by Rs 4.5, or 0.21 per cent, to Rs 2,162 per quintal in an open interest of 59,930 lots.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today